-Attendance: Students are expected to attend all class meetings; however, merely attending class will not earn you a passing grade.
+Attendance: Due the compressed schedule of the summer session, regular attendance is essential.
+Students are expected to attend all class meetings; however, merely attending class will not earn you a passing grade.
 If you cannot regularly attend class due to a time conflict with another class or activity, you should wait until a later semester to take this course.
 If you must be absent from class you are expected to complete class requirements (e.g. homework assignments) prior to the absence.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
 Tests should be made up within one week of their scheduled date.
-There will be no final exam exemptions.

 Homework: Students are expected to do their homework and participate in class.
-Occasionally homework assignments will be collected and graded.
 The homework is your opportunity to determine if you understand the material covered in class.
 The homework assignments will also reinforce and extend the classroom material covered.
 The textbook exercises are arranged in an increasing level of difficulty.
 Working only the low-numbered exercises will not prepare a student sufficiently for the test and final examination exercises.
 All assigned homework exercises must be worked until successful completion.
 Students are encouraged to work homework exercises together and to study together.
-Students who work together on graded homework assignments should attach all of their names to one copy of the submitted assignment for grading.

-Students should expect to spend a minimum of twelve hours per week reviewing notes taken during class and working assigned homework exercises.
+Students should expect to spend a minimum of thirty hours per week reviewing notes taken during class and working assigned homework exercises.
 Preparation for the tests and final exam will require additional hours of study.
 Students will find it beneficial to review all lecture notes and other relevant material collected from the beginning of the semester until the present time at least once per week.